terralist/terralist/README.md

 ## Contributions

-Each contribution is welcomed, if you want to contribute, open an issue or fork the repository and open a PR.
+All contributions are welcome.
+If you want to contribute, open an issue or fork the repository and open a PR.